5outh/abstract-nonsense/posts/2017-01-30-haskell-bits-randomness.md

 replaced with `mkStdGen :: Int -> StdGen` if you want to provide an integral seed instead of using the global `StdGen`.

-You can avoid some of this boilerplate and get a few more benefits by bringing in the [`MonadRandom`](https://hackage.haskell.org/package/MonadRandom-0.5) package.
+You can avoid some of the state boilerplate and get a few more benefits by bringing in the [`MonadRandom`](https://hackage.haskell.org/package/MonadRandom-0.5) package.
 Here's some code that accomplishes the same goal using `MonadRandom`:

 ```haskell